Traits that Bind all Seminarians Together

 5. Authenticity and Vulnerability

 Seminarians cultivate a space of authenticity and vulnerability, recognizing that we are imperfect beings on a lifelong journey of growth and self-discovery.
-We embrace our vulnerabilities and imperfections, acknowledging that it is through our own struggles and challenges that we can empathize with the struggles of others.
-By being authentic and vulnerable, we create an environment where trust, compassion, and genuine connections can flourish.
+We embrace our vulnerabilities and imperfections, acknowledging that it is through our own struggles and challenges that we can empathize with others.

 6. Commitment to Social Justice